Rent safe and private dog parks hosted by locals

 Prevent heatstroke in the future

-Prevention is the best approach!
-As mentioned above, avoid exposing your dog to extreme temperatures without proper shade, ventilation, and access to water.
+Avoid exposing your dog to extreme temperatures without proper shade, ventilation, and access to water.
 Be especially cautious during hot weather.
 Know your dog's predisposing factors.
-And never leave your dog in a parked car, even for a short period.
+And never leave your dog in a parked car—even for a short period—unless you have a robust temperature control system with real-time notifications.

 Haley Young photo